AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Grouping and organization methods

-Three methods are available in OCS, each of which works dynamically, continuing to filter and order data after they are in place.
+Two methods are available in OCS, each of which works dynamically, continuing to filter and order data after they are in place.
 These methods include the following:

 * [Metadata rules ](#metadata-rules)
-  Metadata rules simplify the task of collecting and retrieving data streams.
+  Metadata rules enable users to assign metadata to selected parts of defined stream name patterns.
 * [Data views ](#data-views)
   Data views facilitate the ordering, indexing, and organization of data from multiple streams.

 #### Metadata rules

-Metadata rules enable users to capture data streams based on specific stream name parts, such as a plant location or device category.
-A metadata rule captures all streams in a given namespace that match the stream name pattern defined in the rule.
+Metadata rules enable users to assign metadata to specific stream name parts, such as a plant location or device category.
+A metadata rule assigns metadata defined in the rule to all streams in a given namespace that match the stream name pattern.

 The following diagram shows metadata in the context of several different but similar data streams: